 The seismic retrofit work will require substantial removal and rebuilding of the existing embankments.
 The work to remove the embankment will be staged to ensure that removal will only occur during the summer dry season.
-To prevent water overtopping of the partially deconstructed dam during the wet winter season, a large diversion tunnel and temporary gated diversion system will also be constructed to minimize downstream impacts in Coyote Creek and protecting the partially deconstructed dam from overtopping.
+To prevent water overtopping the partially deconstructed dam during the wet winter season, a temporary water diversion system will be constructed to minimize downstream impacts in Coyote Creek.